Spot risks early

-A partner's traffic looks fine on volume, and the click-to-conversion time tells a different story.
+A partner's traffic can look fine on volume while the click-to-conversion timing tells a different story.

-Bot traffic, coupon abuse, and suspiciously fast conversions come up across e-commerce, lead-gen, fintech, iGaming, and mobile.
-Hundreds of customers already run a manual version of this check today, at thresholds ranging from 30 seconds to a few minutes.
+Conversions that land within seconds of a click show up across e-commerce, lead-gen, fintech, iGaming, and mobile.
+Many teams already run a manual version of this check, flagging anything that converts within a window of roughly 30 seconds to a few minutes.

 All of those conversions came within eight seconds of the click.
 So I set up a rule in Everflow: anything that converts in under three minutes doesn't get paid out.